maldil/ICSE2023_PyEvolve_Artifacts/README.md

 We made two types of large datasets available.

-* More than 40,000 transformation trails were used to evaluate PyEvolve.
+* More than 40,000 code transformation trails were used to evaluate PyEvolve.
 This was achieved using a dataset of change patterns collected from real repositories.
 The dataset is publically available.
 * PyEvolve atomatically transplanted code change patterns by submitting 40 pull requests to open source repositories.
 We made the list of the pull requests public.

 # Tool - [PyEvolve](https://github.com/maldil/PyEvolve)
+## a.
+Initial setup
+**Step 1.1:** If you do not already have VirtualBox installed, please use this link (https://www.virtualbox.org) and follow the instructions in the link to install VirtualBox on your computer.

+**Step 1.2:** We provide a VM image with all the tools installed and the data.
+You can download the the image from this link.
+The image file is 20GB in size and may take some time to download depending on your internet connection speed.
+We have provided a few links below with various image formats in case the first one does not work.
+* Link 1
+* Link 2
+* Link 3

+**Step 1.3:**